Searching for Meaning: Viktor Frankl, Walker Percy, and Modern Malaise

 How to account for the fact that mental and spiritual health was, in many ways, superior for camp prisoners living in inconceivable conditions of deprivation than it is for most modern Westerners, who have access to every comfort and luxury?
 That is largely the subject of Frankl’s renowned book, “Man’s Search for Meaning,” in which he tells of his experiences and observations in the concentration camps and how they helped him develop his therapeutic methods.

 In the camps, Frankl observed humanity stripped of all accessories, accoutrements, and masks—humanity in its bare essence, laid open before his scrutinizing clinical eye.
 What he discovered was profound.
 He witnessed that the mental health of the prisoners depended not on scraping together a few odd comforts, desperately pursuing scarce pleasures, living out delusional fantasies, or even convincing themselves that their sufferings would soon end.
 Rather, their mental and spiritual health—and sometimes even their physical survival—stemmed from their ability to find meaning and purpose in their suffering.
 And in his book, Frankl emphatically argues that such a feat is possible, that meaning can be found even in the most extreme of circumstances, lending dignity and even honor to the sufferer.
-The human soul can burn brighter the more complete the darkness.
+The more complete the surrounding darkness, the brighter the soul can be.

 These experiences in the camp led Frankl to develop his psychological treatment method known as “logotherapy.”
 In “Man’s Search for Meaning,” Frankl defines logotherapy in this way: